zhaiyusci/peng/README.md

 Most programming languages has a C interface, and the user can load the PECs at runtime.

-At least one function providing the value of PEC should be witten, of which the signature is (in C)
+At least one function providing the value of PEC should be written, of which the signature is (in C)
 ```c
 double value(double r);
 ```